davide-maestroni/jroutine/README.md

 * ***Real processing abort***: invocations can be interrupted at any moment between two data are passed to the input or output channels, thus achieving real abortion of the processing and not a mere removal of a listener
 * ***Non-recursive calls***: even during synchronous invocations, recursion is broken up in a sequential sequence of operations
 * ***Automatic code generation***: as an alternative to reflection, existing methods can be made asynchronous through annotation pre-processing and compile-time code generation
+* ***Nice handling of Android configuration changes***: the same paradigm is applied on the Android platform so to support background tasks surviving changes in the configuration of Activities or Fragments

 And more: